laro/Cilia/2 Standard Lib/7 Console IO.md

 > While simultaneous access is "safe", the output of two threads might/will still be intertwined.

 Due to the locking the performance is reduced, especially when reading/writing in small chunks (i.e. single bytes, integers, etc.).
-You may use a local `TextBufferStream` to read/write small chunks fast locally, and write bigger chunks (i.e. full lines or full buffers) to the underlying thread-safe stream.
+Use a local `TextBufferStream` to improve on that.

 ```
 class ThreadSafeTextStream : ThreadSafeTextOutStream, ThreadSafeTextInStream